sandrokeil/interop-config/README.md

 factory classes and ensures a valid config structure.
 It can also be used to auto discover factories and to create configuration files.

-> Please join the discussion about the [PSR config proposal](https://github.com/php-fig/fig-standards/pull/620).

  * **Well tested.** Besides unit test and continuous integration/inspection this solution is also ready for production use.
  * **Framework agnostic** This PHP library does not depends on any framework but you can use it with your favourite framework.
  * **Every change is tracked**.
 Want to know whats new?
 Take a look at [CHANGELOG.md](https://github.com/sandrokeil/interop-config/blob/master/CHANGELOG.md)